-Court quashes Canada’s approval of Trans Mountain pipeline
+Court quashes Canada’s approval of pipeline

 The pipeline would allow Canada to diversify oil markets and vastly increase exports to Asia, where it could command a higher price.
 Canada has the world’s third largest oil reserves, but 99 percent of its exports now go to refiners in the U.S., where limits on pipeline and refinery capacity mean Canadian oil sells at a discount.

-Kinder Morgan shareholders are to vote later Thursday on whether to approve the sale to the federal government.
-Canada’s finance minister is also due to speak later Thursday.
+Kinder Morgan shareholders voted overwhelmingly to approve the sale of the pipeline to the government not long after the court decision was announced.

+Canada’s finance minister is due to speak later Thursday.

-The court decision is a victory for indigenous leaders and environmentalists who have pledged to do whatever necessary to thwart the pipeline, including chaining themselves to construction equipment.
+The court decision is a victory for indigenous leaders and environmentalists, who have pledged to do whatever necessary to thwart the pipeline, including chaining themselves to construction equipment.
 The Trans Mountain expansion would cause tanker traffic to balloon from about 60 to more than 400 vessels annually as the pipeline flow increases from 300,000 to 890,000 barrels per day.

 Analysts have said China is eager to get access to Canada’s oil, but largely gave up hope that a pipeline to the Pacific Coast would be built.